 - If the selected object in the Name field is a mesh or a lattice, an additional field is displayed where a vertex group can be selected.

 If the selected object in the Name field is an armature, a new field is displayed offering the choice to specify an individual bone by entering its name in the Bone data ID.

 If a Bone is set, a new field is displayed offering the choice of whether the head or tail of a Bone will be pointed at.
 The slider defines where along this bone the point lies interpolating along the bone axis in a straight line.
 A value of zero will point at the Head/Root of a Bone, while a value of one will point at the Tail/Tip of a Bone.

 - Use B-Bone Shape

-When the bone is a Bendy Bones, click on this button to make the point follow the curvature of the B-Spline between head and tail.
+- When the bone is a bendy bone, click on this button to make the point follow the curvature of the B-spline between head and tail.